 Scatter a mix of soft throws and fluffy pillows, light a few candles, and place potted plants around for a sense of life and warmth.
 Let in as much natural light as possible, too.
 When it comes to indoor lighting, a soft yellow tone from a standing lamp or sconces helps create a cosy and welcoming atmosphere.

-Darker shades of grey work well when creating a sleek and modern living room with a masculine feel.
-In the minimalist space above, a charcoal sofa is framed by industrial-styled ceilings and wood-panelled surfaces, while an ultra simple coffee table with a thin metal frame adds edginess to complete the look.
+Grey also works well when creating a sleek and modern living room with a masculine feel.
+In this contemporary space, a grey leather sofa is framed by industrial style Crittall doors and wooden flooring while an ultra simple coffee table with a thin metal frame adds edginess to complete the look.
 If you’re going for this vibe, keep the space clutter-free with minimal fluff pieces.

 When paired with pink hues, warm greys take on a feminine nature that’s soft, stylish and inviting.
 Metallic accents like a rose gold lamp and copper planter work to brighten the room while adding personality.
 Add some leafy green plants to make the room come alive with freshness.